 To address these issues, NBV has commissioned Fox-IT to create a special Dutch version of OpenVPN, dubbed OpenVPN-NL.
 Fox-IT has stripped and hardened the product, and has set up a controlled distribution channel on this site.
 Fox-IT, supported by the NBV, will act as the maintainer and distributor of OpenVPN-NL for at least the next few years.

 OpenVPN-NL meets all the evaluation criteria of the NBV for handling classified information up to the level of "Departementaal VERTROUWELIJK" (similar to the "NATO RESTRICTED" classification).
 To safely use OpenVPN-NL, one shall deploy OpenVPN-NL in compliance with the conditions set in the deployment advisory ("inzetadvies"), published by the NBV.

-The evaluation performed by the NBV of OpenVPN-NL has evaluated the protection offered by the product against breaches of confidentiality and integrity.
+The evaluation of OpenVPN-NL by the NBV has verified the protection offered by the product against breaches of confidentiality and integrity.
 The evaluation has not addressed availability (e.g. robustness) of the VPN tunnel provided by OpenVPN-NL.